Guide

 • interests

 Ensure you create a good first impression.
 A clear, professional layout usually works best.
-Ensure you are consistent in your style and use a professional font e.g. Arial, Verdana or Calibri.
+Be consistent in your style and use a professional font e.g. Arial, Verdana or Calibri.
 Take care with your spelling and grammar.
 Avoid large chunks of text and use bullet points and bold appropriately.

 Space denotes importance on a CV.
 Give plenty of space to your key achievements and push less relevant things further down the page.
 For example, make sure your current degree is given plenty of space.
 Use reverse chronological order so that your most recent experiences come first.